 The course has it’s foundation in the IMO Model 1.27 ECDIS course, plus key recommendations by IMPA, AMPI, UK MCA and the American Pilot’s Association.
 It is contextualised for Australia and applicable to Marine Pilots and their CPD.

 Training delivery is on a one-to-one basis; the course will only be delivered to a single student at a time.
 Subsequently, the training is tailored to the individual needs of the participant based on existing skills, knowledge and experience.
 Through consultation with the candidate, a skill pathway will be developed to ensure that the maximum outcomes can be achieved

 throughout their training.
 Elementary course content includes the following:

-General ASD tug handling principles, free sailing, sidestepping, keeping position.
+General ASD and ATD tug handling principles, free sailing, sidestepping, keeping position.

 General principle of pushing, towing, and escorting directly and indirectly.

 This program applies to maritime professionals working in the maritime industry as a Masterclass unlimited on vessels of greater than or equal to 500 gross tonnages (GT) operating in near coastal waters.
 Course content covers the following, and can be changed to meet client needs.